 You’ve made the switch to organic makeup, natural skincare and shop weekly at local and organic farmers markets.
 You may even be adding more zero waste products into your toolkit.
-Ready to bring home your passion for the values of an organic lifestyle?
-From candles, bedding, cleaning products and even ‘clean’ paint – we’ve rounded up some of our favourite ways to curb indoor pollution.
+Ready to bring home your passion for an organic lifestyle?
+From candles, bedding, cleaning products and even ‘clean’ paint, we’ve rounded up some of our favourite ways to curb indoor pollution.
 Read on for our eco friendly home product finds.

-While there is no pollution free candle, there are better choices you can make when it come to home fragrance.
+While there is no pollution free candle, there are better choices you can make when it comes to home fragrance.
 Most candles are made from paraffin wax, a petroleum derivative that emits a sooty black smoke when burned.
 Not something you want to inhale, even if masked by a pretty scent.
-We opt for plant wax candles with natural fibre wicks such as the Sun.Day of London and The Owl & The Apothecary candles.
+We opt for plant wax candles with natural fibre wicks such as Sun.Day of London, The Owl & The Apothecary and Moorland Candles.
 Plant waxes and beeswax candles burn without emitting air polluting soot.
 Even still, don’t forget to ventilate to combat indoor pollution.
 Prefer incense?
 We love the Incausa range.

 We spend around one third of our lives in bed.
 With this in mind, it makes sense to choose our mattresses and bedding mindfully.
 Take into account how your bedding materials are crafted to make your bedroom a more natural environment.

 Unfortunately, many conventional mattresses are exposed to chemicals you wouldn’t want as a bed partner.
 To meet safety standards,, manufacturers coat mattresses with flame retardant chemicals that can significantly increase indoor pollution.
 Worried about using a mattress that isn’t flame retardant?
 Don’t!
-Non-toxic materials like Welsh wool as in UK brand Abaca Organics’, Soil Association-certified mattresses are naturally fire proof.
+Non-toxic materials like Welsh wool – as in UK brand Abaca Organics – are Soil Association-certified mattresses that are naturally fire proof.
 Their materials are cultivated by traditional farming methods that avoid fertilisers, pesticides, herbicides and fungicides.
 All things non-organic wool, conventional cotton and other common materials can be exposed to.
 Like any type of organic farming, these methods of production benefit personal health and reduce exposure to toxicity.
-Team this with organic cotton sheets and you’ll be supporting sustainable farming, the environment and a good nights sleep!
+Team this with organic cotton sheets and you’ll be supporting sustainable farming, the environment and a good night’s sleep!